 Why did you choose to start using HPP?

-As a company, we have chosen to use HPP on our frozen products only after many two years of research of various kill step processes that would minimize risks associated with harmful pathogens.
+As a company, we have chosen to use HPP on our products only after many two years of research of various kill step processes that would minimize risks associated with harmful pathogens.
 Our focus was on keeping our pets diet at the highest quality possible without compromising convenience and affordability.
-HPP is hands down the most effective with minimal effect of the nutritional adequacy of the food.
+HPP is hands down the most effective with minimal effect on the nutritional adequacy of the food.

 When did you start to do HPP?